AkanimohOD19A/Oct_RMD/README.md

 # Oct_RMD
+##Automating Report and visualizations for NYSC opinion survey using RMD’s.

 Consists of just R codes, data is proprietary and exempted

 This procedure is broken into 3 major operations: Distribution, Data Entry and Report Writing respectively; while these operations are dependent on physical use of officials and/or Corp.
 Members.